RochesterinNYC/1004-Eclipse-Tutorial/README.md

 ###View Panels:

-The Eclipse interface has many panels that you can close or open and that each provide some functionality, information, or view.
+The Eclipse interface has many view panels that you can close or open and that each provide some functionality, information, or view.
 You can drag around and move panels anywhere in the interface.
 A few notable ones:

-- Package Explorer = displays your Eclipse imported/integrated projects and allows you to expand, open, and perform operations on the directories and program/code file contents of these projects
+- Package Explorer: displays your Eclipse imported/integrated projects and allows you to expand, open, and perform operations on the directories and program/code file contents of these projects
-- Console = displays the output from running your Java programs (Ex. output of System.out.println() calls), also displays runtime errors/exceptions
+- Console: displays the output from running your Java programs (Ex. output of System.out.println() calls), also displays runtime errors/exceptions
-- Javadoc = displays formal Javadoc (a specific style/standard for documenting Java code/programs) for the current class or package
+- Javadoc: displays formal Javadoc (a specific style/standard for documenting Java code/programs) for the current class or package
-- Problems = displays syntax or compilation errors that need to be fixed
+- Problems: displays syntax or compilation errors that need to be fixed
-- Outline = displays a quick listing of the current project's Java classes and their method names/calling signatures and parameters
+- Outline: displays a quick listing of the current project's Java classes and their method names/calling signatures and parameters

 To open any view panels that you've closed or open new view panels, look for the view panels you want to open in (Menu) Window --> Show View --> View Panel you want to open.